metatypedev/ghjk/README.md

 ## Introduction

-ghjk offers a unified abstraction to manage package managers (e.g. cargo, pnpm, poetry), languages runtimes (e.g. nightly rust, node@18, python@latest) and developer tools (e.g. pre-commit, eslint, protoc).
+ghjk offers a unified abstraction to manage package managers (e.g. cargo, pnpm, poetry), languages runtimes (e.g. nightly rust, node, python) and developer tools (e.g. pre-commit, eslint, protoc).
 It enables you to define a consistent environment across your dev environments, CI/CD pipelines and containers keeping everything well-defined in your repo and providing a great DX.
 This makes it especially convenient for mono-repos and long-lived projects.
 See [Metatype](https://github.com/metatypedev/metatype) and its [ghjkfile](https://github.com/metatypedev/metatype/blob/main/ghjk.ts) for a real world example.